Retirement Plans

 Disadvantages:

-• An Individual 401k may provide a larger contribution compared to a SEP IRA at the same income level.
+• The Individual 401k may provide a larger contribution compared to a SEP IRA at the same income level.

 • For those age 50+ there isn't an additional catch-up provision like there is with the Individual 401k.